 Tips for making the perfect wonton noodle soup

 - Mix the wonton filling well, in a circular motion.
 This will help the ingredients bind together and form a paste-like consistency.
 The results are juicy and tender wontons!
 I find a pair of chopsticks is the best utensil to use.
 Otherwise, a spoon will work fine too.

 - Heavily season the cooking water for egg noodles, wontons and Asian greens.
 Just as you would season pasta cooking water, the same goes with these.
-This is particularly important given how delicate the flavour profiles are for wonton noodle soup.
-If any of the components aren't seasoned properly, we'll end up with a rather bland meal.
+This is particularly important given the delicate flavour profile of wonton noodle soup.

 - Season the chicken soup well.
 I find if you season the soup on a tad bit on the salty side, the overall dish becomes extremely flavoursome.
 This is the tricky thing about delicate profiles, it can get bland if under seasoned.
 Otherwise, take the safe path, season the soup to just right and leave extra salt on the dinner table for seasoning if needed.